 Appropriately Uses Anti-Anxiety Medication

 This is the percentage of patients who were prescribed antianxiety medications.
-These medications are generally used to treat residents suffering from anxiety and depression.
+Antianxiety drugs are given to residents suffering from depression or anxiety.

 Managing Depression Among Residents

-This is the percentage of residents who are exhibiting depressive symptoms.
-Increased rates of depression may indicate worse patient care.
+This tells you the percentage of patients who are showing signs of depression.
+Increased levels of depression may imply a lower level of care.

 Appropriate Vaccine Usage

-This is a measure of the percent of long-term stay residents who were administered the pneumonia and flu vaccines.
-Respiratory viruses can be deadly for nursing home patients, making these types of vaccines vital to patient safety.
+Measures the percent of long-term patients who were administered the pneumonia and flu vaccines.
+Respiratory viruses can be fatal for seniors, making these vaccines vital to patient safety.

 Residents Maintain Autonomy